krobelus/rate/README.md

 Please note that, when Rate accepts a proof, it does not necessarily mean that the proof is correct as is.
 We perform some transformations on the proof before actually checking it, mainly to improve performance, as do other checkers.
-So this might result in proof that contains some invalid instructions being accepted, but should is only be possible for unsatisfiable formulas.
+So this might result in a proof that contains some invalid instructions being accepted, but this should only be possible for unsatisfiable formulas.

 Here are the transformations we do:
 - We discard any lemma or deletion after the first time the empty clause